Autoscaler/autoscaler/autoscale-core/README.md

 Default: n/a
 Description: This switch can be used to disable alerts.
 If it is not set then alerts will be sent.

+- `CAF_AUTOSCALER_ALERT_FREQUENCY`
+Default: n/a
+Description: This will determine how long in minutes the autoscaler will wait between dispatching alerts.

 ## Creating a docker container